-Priority measures Details on the initiatives Strengthen the SDGs initiatives Strengthen carbon-neutral initiatives by building technology to reduce power consumption by 30%.
-Work on an oil-free structure and approach the introdu of SDGs materials.
-Accumulate conceptual CAE data for sound and vib and apply it to products.
-Make our customers' factories smarter Promote automation using advanced technologies and Expand the scope of use of JaNets.
-Respond to changes in our customers' production of (forms).
-Streamline development at JUKI Improve development efficiency through commonize modularization, and the use of fewer parts.
-Reduce product costs by strengthening our cost realization capabilities.
-Implement and promote IP and design strategies.
-Intellectual property strategy ► See p.52 Design strategy ► See p.53
+Priority measures Details on the initiatives Target lev Strengthen the SDGs initiatives Strengthen carbon-neutral initiatives by building technology to reduce power consumption by 30%.
+Work on an oil-free structure and approach the introduction of SDGs materials.
+Accumulate conceptual CAE data for sound and vibration and apply it to products. (%) 40 30 20 Make our customers' factories smarter (1) Promote automation using advanced technologies and robots.
+(2) Expand the scope of use of JaNets.
+(3) Respond to changes in our customers' production devices (forms).
+10 0 Streamline development at JUKI (1) Improve development efficiency through commonization, modularization, and the use of fewer parts.
+(2) Reduce product costs by strengthening our cost realization capabilities.
+The target level products (products three years).
+We will focus o Implement and promote IP and design strategies.
+Intellectual property strategy ► See p.52 Design strategy ► See p.53 upgrading exis individually and ratio of new p he target level represents the percentage of total sales of new roducts (products that have been on the market for less than aree years).